-Family Album explores and celebrates the peculiarities of nostalgia and memory while wryly commenting on the way that time, technology, and consumer culture shaped those memories and irrevocably altered the dreams and aspirations associated with them.
+Family Album celebrates the peculiarities of nostalgia and memory while alluding to the way that time, technology, and consumer culture have shaped those memories and irrevocably altered the dreams and aspirations associated with them.

-While focusing on those paintings, I was also experimenting with a very different style based on snapshots, an idea which presented itself to me while I was digitizing old family photo albums.
-Aesthetically, I very much like the dynamic rule-breaking compositions which get accidentally created when an amateur photographer is trying to document an occasion while working with conditions and equipment that are much less than ideal.
-Psychologically, I find it fascinating how these faded snapshots play such a significant role in defining our memories and perceptions of the past.
+While focusing on those paintings, I was also experimenting with a very different style based on snapshots, an idea which presented itself to me while I was scanning old family photo albums.
+I very much enjoy the dynamic rule-breaking compositions which get accidentally created when amateur photographers try to document an occasion while working with conditions and equipment that are much less than ideal.
+I also find it fascinating how these faded snapshots play such a significant role in defining our memories and perceptions of the past.

 These early 1960s tourist spots and suburbia captured in the snapshots seem a natural setting for my odd artifacts of modern consumer culture.
 What we usually see in our family albums are holidays, baby pictures, birthday parties, and trips to amazing destinations like the Upside-down House and Storybookland.
 The conflicts and turbulences of the past rarely show up.
 The presence of toy figures pushes this sentimental viewpoint to an extreme which makes it impossible to ignore the artificial nature of these nostalgic memories.